Introduction: Embracing the Rugged Beauty of Southern Utah

 Pack out all trash and avoid leaving any trace of your presence.
 Adhere to local fire regulations and ensure any fires you start are fully extinguished before departing.

-Utilize mapping apps like OnX to confirm you are camping legally on public land or have obtained the necessary permissions from landowners.
+Utilize mapping apps like OnX to confirm you are camping legally on public land or have obtained the necessary permissions from landowners, and take time to appreciate Southern Utah’s vibrant arts, culture, and Native American heritage in nearby communities.

 Safety and Navigation